Osteotomy of the Knee

 Candidates for Knee Osteotomy

-Patients with rheumatoid arthritis are not good candidates for osteotomy.
+Patients with rheumatoid arthritis are not good candidates for an osteotomy.
 Your orthopaedic surgeon will help you determine whether a knee osteotomy is suited for you.

 You will likely be admitted to the hospital on the day of surgery.